 In 2008, owing to the sudden downturn in the economic climate, many grant pledges were withdrawn for work to which we were committed.
 In addition, loans to pump-prime key elements of our education strategy had been taken out, which also affected our balance sheet.
-However, since this time, our performance and education work has not been detrimentally affected, due to strong guidance and leadership from our Board of trustees, and we are pleased to report that this debt has now been dramatically reduced.
+However, since this time, our performance and education work has not been detrimentally affected, due to strong guidance and leadership from our board of trustees, and we are pleased to report that this debt has now been dramatically reduced.

 The Statement of Financial Activities for the year is set out on page 9 of the financial statements.
-Over the period we made a surplus of £30,014 (2014 £28,093).
-The deficit of £270,000 in 2009 has now been reduced to £61,889 and we aim to see a positive balance sheet by the end of 2015.
+Over the period we made a surplus of £27,154 (2015 £40,014 as restated).
+The deficit of £270,000 in 2009 has now been reduced to £24,735 and at the time of writing this report (October 2016, the balance sheet was positive (+£22,500), and no further debts held.
+We expect this recovery and growth to continue.

-The Trustees are confident that, with the management and fundraising structure now in place, the charity will continue to make a surplus in future years.
 All of the debt built up in previous years has now been restructured into low or zero interest long-term loans and repayment plans for this debt are in place.